 The minimum salary allowed in the Host Country

 Do not forget that the standard Au Pair contract won't be valid in this case, so please specify on your profile the conditions of the job you will be offering and describe your expectations.
-Also, select the option "Senior Caregiver" on your searching criteria so that the filter can look after those users willing to become a live-in Au Pair for the elderly.
+Also, select the option "Caregiver for elderly" on your searching criteria so that the filter can look after those users willing to become a live-in Au Pair for elderly.

 The embassy might not allow the visa to be issued for this specific purpose, so make sure to check the conditions before you sign down the contract and decide to bring the Au Pair to your country.

-The senior caregiver needs to make sure that the contract will be a legal employment contract, since senior home care is considered a job that has to be regulated by the employment laws of the Host Country and requires at least minimum wage and an insurance (covering the senior caregiver regardless of the host country's health system).
+The Caregiver for elderly needs to make sure that the contract will be a legal employment contract, since senior home care is considered a job that has to be regulated by the employment laws of the Host Country and requires at least minimum wage and an insurance (covering the senior caregiver regardless of the host country's health system).

-In case the senior caregiver needs a visa to work in the target country, the Host Country's embassy will most likely deny the petition, as visas are usually not issued for the purpose of senior caregiver employment.
-Therefore, we would suggest to make sure that the Host Country does not require a visa in order to work as an Au Pair for seniors.
+In case the Elderly Caregiver needs a visa to work in the target country, the Host Country's embassy will most likely deny the petition, as visas are usually not issued for the purpose of senior caregiver employment.
+Therefore, we would suggest to make sure that the Host Country does not require a visa in order to work as a Caregiver for elderly.

 Can you help me with the paperwork and the placement process?